meetecho/janus-gateway/README.md

 is /janus, but you can change it to anything you want and with any nesting you want (e.g., /mypath, /my/path, or /my/really/nested/path).
 This is done to allow you to more easily customize rules in any frontend you may have (e.g., Apache in front of your services).
+Please notice that the path configuration has no effect on the WebSockets usage of the API, instead, as it is not needed there.

 In the absence of a configuration file, the only mandatory options to specify in the command line are the ones related to the DTLS certificate.